allain/mrpo/README.md

 {
   "name": "example-monorepo",
   "version": "1.0.0",
-  "executor": "@mrpo/executor-monorepo"
+  "executor": "mrpo-executor-monorepo"
 }
 ```

 The monorepo executor will walk the directory structure looking for nested `mrpo.json` files and expose all of their commands.

-Running `mrpo build` would do some dependency analysis on the sub projects and infer a sequence in which to run "mrpo build recursively on them".
+Running `mrpo build` would do some dependency analysis on the sub projects and infer a sequence in which to run `mrpo build` recursively on them.

 ## Executor API